Safe Use of Kitchen Knives

 Tips to prevent fires include:

 Have smoke alarms that work.
-About half of fire-related deaths in the U.S. occur in the 5% of homes that don’t have smoke alarms, according to a 2005 report by the National Fire Protection Association.
-In homes with smoke alarms where fires were reported, nearly a quarter had alarms that weren’t working.
+From 2007-2011, 23% of fire related-deaths were caused by fires in properties where smoke alarms failed to operate, according to a 2014 report by the National Fire Protection Association.
 The most common reasons: missing, dead, or disconnected batteries.